About RSV

 High risk for some adults

-Older adults (especially those over 65 years of age), people with heart and lung disease, or people with weakened immune systems are at higher risk of complications and hospitalisation.
-They may develop pneumonia, more severe symptoms of asthma or COPD and congestive heart failure.7
+Older adults (especially those aged >65 years of age), First Nations peoples, people with heart and lung disease, or people with weakened immune systems are at higher risk of complications and hospitalisation.
+They may develop pneumonia, more severe symptoms of asthma, chronic obstructive pulmonary disease (COPD), or congestive heart failure.5

 RSV Prevention